IBA Financial Assistance & Scholarship SchemesGeneral

 6. The Financial Assistance Committee is composed of the following individuals:

-- Two full time faculty members Members of the Committee
+- Three full time faculty members Members of the Committee

 - Representative of Alumni Resource & Mobilization Member of the Committee